isabekov/kmymoney_utils/README.md

         -r --reconcile-flag  <flag>          Assign reconcile <flag> to all splits in all transactions.
                                              <flag> can be equal to -1 (unknown), 0 (not reconciled), 1 (cleared),
                                              2 (reconciled) or 3 (frozen).
+        -a --add-tag-if-not-tagged <tag>     Add default tag if it is not present at split/transaction. under condition that split/condition is not associated with tags in "-x" option (default tag and excluded tags are mutually exclusive).
+        -x --excluded-tags <tag1>,<tag2>     List of exluded tags separated by a comma.
+                                             Arguments "-a household_1 -x household_2,household_3" will add default tag "household_1" to a split/transaction if it is not taged by tags "household_2" and "household_3".
+        -d --replace-tag-with <foo>,<bar>    Replace tag <foo> with tag <bar> in account specified by "--in-account".
+        -i --in-account <acnt>               Target account whose transactions(-splits) will have tags replaced.
+                                             Arguments '-i "ExtraHousehold" -d household_1,household_2' will replace tag "household_1" with tag "household_2" for transactions in account "ExtraHousehold".
+Account name should a substring of the full account name.
         -c --set-expenses-currency <curr>    Set all expense accounts' currency to <curr>.
         -h --help                            Print this help message.